The Essential Guide to INFJ Friendships

 INFJ Friendship Compatibility with Other Personalities

-Let’s see how INFJs get along with other personality types: Analysts, Explorers, Sentinels, and other Diplomats.
+With that out of the way, let’s see how INFJs get along with other personality types: Analysts, Explorers, Sentinels, and other Diplomats.

 INFJ Friendships with NFs (Diplomats)